One Man's Two-Year Quest Not to Finish Final Fantasy VII

 Don't post shit from The New Yorker for god's sake.
 What an inane article about such a pointless endeavour.
 Reminds me of one sibling of mine who wasted hours levelling up in Zelda 2 by killing the blobs that gave you 2 XP or whatever.
 Excruciating.

-The old Slashdot slogan (Score:2)
+The old Slashdot slogan (Score:5, Funny)

+Aye.
+For a moment I was really excited to see an article about an RPG, because it seems like it's been ages since we've had many game posts.
+But by the time the summary explained an RPG to me by backing up and explaining D&D and experience points, I knew we were doomed.

+Honestly, I'm also sort of amused by people going through self-inflicted ordeals, too, if done well.
+I've read multiple books about the Appalachian trail, for instance, and even a book about a guy reading the OED.
+But this is a really lam

 When aliens dig us up...
 (Score:1)